Smooth solutions to the chord log-Minkowski problem: Boundary regularity of the Riesz potential

 which is just \eqref{eq:143}.
-The proof of this lemma is completed. \end{proof} By virtue of Lemma \ref{lem1211}, we can establish the following lemma. \begin{lemma} Assume $\pd\Omega$ is $C^1$.
+The proof of this lemma is completed. \end{proof} With the help of Lemma \ref{lem1211}, we can establish the following lemma. \begin{lemma} Assume $\pd\Omega$ is $C^1$.
 Let $G$ be a continuous function defined in the open set